-Systelligence, LLC (the "Adviser") incorporates a "Core and Satellite" management philosophy with, 50% to 80% of a category allocation invested in the "Core" holdings and the remaining amount investing in the "Satellite" holding.
+Systelligence, LLC (the "Adviser") incorporates a "Core and Satellite" management philosophy with 20% to 80% of a category allocation invested in the "Core" holdings and the remaining amount investing in the "Satellite" holding.
 A category allocation is the amount of assets to be allocated into an investment category.
-Morningstar, Inc. has created what the Adviser believes to be an industry standard of investment categories, which aide in the recognition of an investment's underlying holdings, e.q., Intermediate Term Bond Category, Short Term Government Bond Category, Domestic Large Cap Stock Category, etc. The "Core and Satellite" management philosophy is synonymous with "Passive Management" and 'Active Management," respectively.
+Morningstar, Inc. has created what the Adviser believes to be an industry standard of investment categories, which aide in the recognition of an investment's underlying holdings, e.g., Intermediate Term Bond Category, Short Term Government Bond Category, Domestic Large Cap Stock Category, etc. The "Core and Satellite" management philosophy is synonymous with "Passive Management" and 'Active Management," respectively.
 The "Core" component pertains to the portion of the Fund's asset allocation that is devoted to passive management.
 Passive management is considered a form of investment management whereby the allocation mirrors the allocation of a benchmark, or index.
-The Fund's allocation into "Core" holdings is achieved by investing a portion of the Fund's assets into Underlying Funds that attempt to replicate the performance of a common index (e.g., S&P 500®, Russell 1000, Barclays US Aggregate Bond Index, etc.) (that is, passively managed Underlying Funds).
-The Fund's allocation to "Satellite" holdings corresponds to the portion of the Fund's portfolio that will be invested in actively managed Underlying Funds.
+The Fund's allocation to "Core" holdings is achieved by investing a portion of the Fund's assets in Underlying Funds that attempt to replicate the performance of a common index (e.g., S&P 500®, Russell 1000, Bloomberg Barclays US Aggregate Bond Index, etc.) (that is, passively managed Underlying Funds).
+The Fund's "Satellite" component pertains to the portion of the Fund's asset allocation that is devoted to active management.
 Active management is considered a form of investment management whereby the allocation is driven by security selection and trading with an overriding goal of outperforming a stated index, or benchmark.
-By constructing the Fund's portfolio with Core and Satellite holdings, the Adviser is blending two management philosophies in an effort to capture the returns of the market indexes through Core holding, while also seeking to enhance the overall performance with Satellite holding, and thus attempting to deliver above average performance.
+The Fund's allocation to "Satellite" holdings is achieved by investing a portion of the Fund's assets in actively managed Underlying Funds.
+By constructing the Fund's portfolio with Core and Satellite holdings, the Adviser is blending two management philosophies in an effort to capture the returns of the market indexes through Core holdings, while also seeking to enhance the overall performance with Satellite holdings, and thus attempting to deliver above average performance.